croach/django-simple-rest/README.rst

 1. Install using pip or easy_install: ``pip install rest`` or ``easy_install install rest``
 2. Add the ExceptionMiddleware to the list of middleware classes (optional): ``MIDDLEWARE_CLASSES += ['rest.exceptions.ExceptionMiddleware']``

    - This step is optional and is only needed if you wish to be able to raise an HttpError from a view.
 3. Add the package to the list of installed apps (optional): INSTALLED_APPS += ['rest']

    - This step is optional and is only needed if you plan on using the supplied custom django commands.

 ###########################
 Why Another REST Framework?
 ###########################

-That's a great question and the simplest answer to it is that this really isn't a framework at all, but let me explain a bit further.
+That's a great question, and the simplest answer to it is that this really isn't a framework at all, but let me explain a bit further.

 With the introduction of class-based views in version 1.3 of Django, the web framework has nearly everything it needs built in to create RESTful APIs, but just a few things are missing.
 This "framework" supplies those last few things.

 Think of ______ as the code that you would have written to get class-based views working properly as a platform for RESTful API development.
-Looked at from that view, you start to understand what ______ is, it's a collection of code that makes it possible to create RESTful APIs with Django's class-based views, nothing more and nothing less.
+Looked at from that view, you start to understand what ______ is; it's a collection of code that makes it possible to create RESTful APIs with Django's class-based views, nothing more and nothing less.

-If you like creating your API by hand, laboring over every last URI, then this is the framework for you.
+If you like creating your API by hand, laboring over every last URL, then this is the framework for you.
 If you want something a little more full featured that handles creating large swaths of your API from Django models and things like that, let me suggest a few excellent frameworks: `Tastypie`_, `Piston`_, and `Django REST`_.

 ################
 How do I use it?